Corporate fundraising or support

 Supporting and working with Warrington Disability will also provide unique opportunities to network.

-Naming Warrington Disability Partnership as your charity of the year is not only great publicity for your organisation, but it also provides focus for your fundraising activities.
-Some ways in which companies help us as their charity of the year include:
+Naming Warrington Disability Partnership as your charity of the Month or Year is not only great publicity for your organisation, but it also provides focus for your fundraising activities.
+Some ways in which companies help us as their charity of the Month or Year include:

 - donating a percentage of profits